-If you believe the optimists, self-driving cars will dominate our roads within a couple decades.
+If you believe the optimists, self-driving cars will dominate our roads within a couple of decades.
 This will reduce or even eliminate such human-created ills as traffic jams and fatal accidents.

 I’m not so sure.